yoki123/hodoku/README.md

   - Color palette 'R' button now clears all colors regardless of radio button selection.
   - Added tooltips for the color chooser component.
   - Added German translation for those new components.
+  - Selection head is now part of the cell selection.

 Bug Fix:

   - Primary color now updates correctly when setting its color to a custom value.
+  - Clear variable state when resetting/loading new puzzles.

 Version 2.2.9 (2019-12-18)
 --------------------------